When is Midsommar released in cinemas? Who’s in the cast and what’s it about?

 Who is director Ari Aster?

-Ari Aster is the director behind acclaimed 2018 supernatural film Hereditary, which quickly made it onto round-ups of the scariest horror movies of all time and grossed $79.3 million at the worldwide box office.
+Ari Aster is the director behind acclaimed 2018 supernatural film Hereditary – starring Toni Collette – which quickly made it onto round-ups of the scariest horror movies of all time and grossed $79.3 million at the worldwide box office.

 Has Midsommar had good reviews?